stefanholek/kmd/README.txt

    rl_ readline bindings.

 2. Setup and tear-down of the readline completer have been moved to *preloop* and *postloop* respectively.
-Subclasses must now make sure to call their parent's implementations.
+Subclasses must make sure to call their parent's implementations.

 3. Command aliases can be configured simply by extending the *aliases* dict.